JulioJerez/newton-dynamics/newton-4.00/doc/assetTool_docs/newton-asset-editor-docs.md

 ### Custom Properties

-Each node can carry a list of typed custom properties (float, string or refrence to othe node).
+Each node can carry a list of typed custom properties (float, string or a reference to other node).
 Use **new property** to add one and **delete selected** to remove it.
 The property name and value are editable inline.

 ---